Santronics Software, Inc.,

 wcsap\wcsap.ini

 The wcSAP.ini file is self-commented with help.
-A standard text editor like NOTEPAD can be used to edit this file.
+A standard text editor like NOTEPAD can be used to edit this file or you the /services/wcavs URL link to the Wildcat!
+AVS Gui Manager.
 There is no need to restart wcSMTP when you edit this file.

 The following are the minimum options needed to get started: